Civil Security

 Our work

-We bring professionals working with civil security in different countries around the same table for a dialogue.
-They come from all levels – from ministers and directors general to fire fighters and volunteers.
-The dialogue takes different forms: meetings, workshops, conferences, joint exercises and projects.
-The goal is always to build trust and long-term working relationships and create a network of professionals, who would not hesitate to contact each other when a crisis comes.
+We bring together professionals working in civil security from different countries around the same table for dialogue.
+They represent all levels — from ministers and directors general to firefighters and volunteers.
+The dialogue takes many forms: meetings, workshops, conferences, joint exercises and projects.
+The goal is always to build trust and long-term working relationships, and create a network of professionals, who would not hesitate to contact each other when a crisis comes.

 Strategic documents